dancenguyen/humanitarian-tweet-classification/README.md

 	- Warmup over 10% of steps to stabilise early training
 	- Batch size 32 for training efficiency on T4 GPU.
 ### Result:
-The Macro F1 score peaked at epoch 3: **0.76**.
-SVM's score was 0.69, so **BERTweet improved by around 10% compared to SVM.** This is a meaningful increase. **All individual f1-score of BERTweet is higher than SVM's** as can be seen from the figure below:
+The Macro F1 score peaked at epoch 4: **0.7636**.
+SVM's score was 0.69, so **BERTweet improved by 10% compared to SVM.**

+*Insert graph comparing the F1 Score*

+Furthermore, **All individual f1-score of BERTweet is higher than SVM's** as can be seen from the figure below:

 <img width="785" height="490" alt="download" src="https://github.com/user-attachments/assets/f2ee0c9e-115e-4852-8de4-03a09fc4dba4" />